 Updating the air inlets with some 3/4 inch galvanize bushings, 90 degrees elbows and galvanized pipe.
-On top of this there is a shut of valve.
+On top of this there is a shut off valve.

-Reason is that you do not have to bend over to fool with the intake and they function like a kind of intake damper like on other grills and smokers.
+The reason is that you do not have to bend over to fool with the intake and they function as a kind of intake damper like on other grills and smokers.

 The air outlet can be made with the same bushings and an elbow.
-This will prevent rain from getting in you smoker.
+This will prevent rain from getting in your smoker.

-You can also add a shut of valve to one of them to regulate air flow.
+You can also add a shut of the valve to one of them to regulate airflow.
 Although testing has to be done to find out if this is needed.

 Finding an old 22″ Weber grill is also on my list.
-Reason is that the lid should fit the 55 gallon drum.
+The reason is that the lid should fit the 55 gallon drum.
 This will add more space above the grill grate for things like turkey or chicken.

 I looked into wheels under the smoker to move it around easier and found some that do not break the bank.